paulomoraesdev/r-recorder/README.md

 Excited to dive into the code and make this app even cooler?
 To get started, follow these steps:

-1. **Clone the Repository:** Fork the Recorder repository and clone it to your local machine using Git.
+1. **Clone the Repository:** Fork the Record repository and clone it to your local machine using Git.

    ```bash
    git clone https://github.com/addyosmani/recorder.git
    ```

-2. **Navigate to the Directory:** Move into the Recorder project directory.
+2. **Navigate to the Directory:** Move into the Record project directory.

    ```bash
    cd recorder